MicrosoftDocs/VBA-Docs/api/Access.Form.DatasheetColumnHeaderUnderlineStyle.md

 api_name:
 - Access.Form.DatasheetColumnHeaderUnderlineStyle
 ms.assetid: 9e689097-f3ed-bcda-9cc5-d423a3b92806
-ms.date: 06/08/2017
+ms.date: 03/12/2019
 localization_priority: Normal
 ---

 # Form.DatasheetColumnHeaderUnderlineStyle property (Access)

 Returns or sets a **Byte** indicating the line style to use for the bottom edge of the column headers on the specified datasheet.
 Read/write.

 ## Syntax

-_expression_. `DatasheetColumnHeaderUnderlineStyle`
+_expression_.**DatasheetColumnHeaderUnderlineStyle**

 _expression_ A variable that represents a **[Form](Access.Form.md)** object.